nebulastream/nebulastream/docs/development.md

 It is impossible to use `Libc++` while using a locally installed version of `MLIR` not built with libc++.
 Some sanitizers also require llvm to be built with sanitization enabled which is not the case for the pre-built version.

+### Compiling with Libstdc++

+By default, NebulaStream attempts to build with libc++ if it is available on the host system (which is the case for all docker images).
+Using the cmake flag `-DUSE_LIBCXX_IF_AVAILABLE=OFF` disables the check and fallback to the default standard library on the system.